nesfit/timeline-analyzer/timeline-client-angular/README.md

 # Timeline Analyzer Client based on Angular

-A Timeline Analyzer web client implementation.
+A Timeline Analyzer web client implementation in Angular and TypeScript.